-In addition, non-essential care was postponed on several occasions, resulting in less revenue for the hospital and the related providers through fee for service payment and fixed fees.
+In addition, non-essential care was postponed on several occasions, resulting in less revenue for the hospital and the healthcare providers through fee for service payment and fixed fees.

-For this reason, the federal government decided in 2020 to foresee financial compensation for hospitals and healthcare providers.
+For this reason, the federal government decided in 2020 to provide financial compensation for hospitals and healthcare providers.
 To this end, advances totalling €2 billion were disbursed to general and psychiatric hospitals.

 The aim of granting the advances was to support the hospitals in meeting their financial obligations, i.e. paying active staff members as well as paying invoices from suppliers and service providers on time.

-The ‘fixed fee’ contributions were intended to provide support for the following
+The lump-sum payments are intended to provide support with the following:

 TIMELINE OF HOSPITAL FUNDING

-Find out more about the specific rules for the disbursement of funding (Dutch and French only): www.ejustice.just.fgov.be
+Find out more about the specific rules for the disbursement of funding: www.ejustice.just.fgov.be

 A staff member working in a general or psychiatric hospital between 1 September and 30 November 2020 is entitled to a one-off incentive payment of €985 gross.
-In addition, as compensation for the COVID efforts made, care staff from the federal sector (including hospitals, district health centres, home nursing services, etc.) are also entitled to consumption vouchers worth €300 per person that can be used in the catering and events sector.
+In addition, as compensation for the COVID-19 efforts made, care staff from the federal sector (including hospitals, district health centres and home nursing services) are also entitled to consumption vouchers worth €300 per person that can be used in the catering and events sector.

-Find out more about federal support for hospitals (Dutch and French only): www.health.belgium.be
+Find out more about federal support for hospitals: www.health.belgium.be